microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-post-bulkactions.md

 |content-type|application/json. required.|

 ## request body
-in the request body, supply a json representation of the [cloudpcbulkaction](../resources/cloudpcbulkaction.md) object.
+In the request body, supply a json representation of the [cloudpcbulkaction](../resources/cloudpcbulkaction.md) object.

-you can specify the following properties when creating a **cloudpcbulkaction**.
+You can specify the following properties when creating a **cloudpcbulkaction**.

 |property|type|description|
 |:---|:---|:---|